• Home

 English Muffins

-This is the step people rush past and then wonder why the sandwich feels soft and underwhelming.
-Thomas’ is the reliable choice — the nooks and crannies actually do matter here because they create texture variation that holds up against the sausage and melted cheese.
+Toast them until the cut sides are actually golden, not warm.
+An English muffin that is not toasted sufficiently will go limp the moment the hot sausage hits it.
+This is the step people skip and then question why the sandwich feels soft and underwhelming.
+For this, Thomas’ is the reliable choice – the nooks and crannies actually do matter here as they create texture variation that will hold up alongside the sausage and melted cheese.
+Store-brand muffins are typically just a bit more uniform in texture, and are usually fine for this as well.

 Cheese